50 Discontinued Groceries That Have Vanished from Shelves

 You know that moment when you're going down the snack aisle at the grocery store, only to find that your favorite bag of chips or indulgent cookie has been discontinued?
 Yeah, it's the worst.
-Sometimes items do make a resurgence (hello, Dunkaroos), but most of the time the long lost groceries are just a memory.
+Sometimes items do make a resurgence (hello, Dunkaroos), but most of the time, the long-lost groceries are just a memory.
 We've rounded up 50 discontinued groceries that everyone is begging to come back to store shelves.
 Here's hoping some of these come back one day!
+(And for more nostalgia, here are 15 Discontinued Sodas You'll Never See Again.)

 These tasty snacks were the prized possession of any kid at the lunch table.
 The '90s snack packs used to come in a variety of flavors including s'mores, Oreo cookies and frosting, and star sugar cookies with electric blue frosting.